etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-junit-testcases.md

 }
 ```

-### Test Tasks
+### Run Tests

 Etendo has a number of ant tasks which run the test cases:

-  * ./gradlew ant.run.tests: the default, it runs the suite: _org.openbravo.test.AntTaskTests_ .
-These tests are side effect free and can be run multiple times, after the run the database should be in the same state as before.
-  * ./gradlew ant.run.quick.tests: this task runs test cases which are fast and which test the most important parts of the system.
-It runs the test suite: _org.openbravo.test.AllQuickAntTaskTests_ .
+  * _./gradlew test_: This suite contains all the test cases.
-  * ./gradlew ant.run.all.tests: runs the suite _org.openbravo.test.AllAntTaskTests_ .
-This suite contains all the test cases, also tests which can change the database.
+  * _./gradlew test --tests "module-name.\*"_: This suite contains all the test cases of a particular module. *(e.g. ./gradlew test --tests "com.etendoerp.example.\*")*

 All the test cases are based on the Small Bazaar default data.

-When adding new test classes to Etendo ERP the developer has to always add
-the test class to the AllAntTaskTests test suite and if it is side effect free
-and quick to the AllQuickAntTaskTests and if it is side effect free but takes
-a bit more time to the AntTaskTests test suite.
+When adding new test classes to Etendo ERP the developer has to always add the test class to the AllAntTaskTests test suite and if it is side effect free and quick to the AllQuickAntTaskTests and if it is side effect free but takes a bit more time to the AntTaskTests test suite.

-####  Skipping test cases

-It's possible to define a list of test cases to be skipped.
-This is done by
-creating a file named ` disabled-tests ` in ` config ` directory.
-This file
-can contain a list of either fully qualified class names to be completely
-skipped and/or fully qualified class names followed by a "." and method name
-to skip individual test cases.

-##  The Result
+###  The Result

 To be able to execute your testcases: